microsoft/MCW-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Hands-on lab/HOL step-by-step - Building the business migration case with Windows Server and SQL Server.md

     > - Install KB2919442 from <https://www.microsoft.com/en-us/download/details.aspx?id=42153>
     > - Install KB2919355 from <https://www.microsoft.com/en-us/download/details.aspx?id=42334>
     >
-    > Be sure to restart the VM after installing the updates, before you continue with the .NET Framework install.
+    > Be sure to restart the VM after installing the updates and before you continue with the .NET Framework install.
     >
     > ![The blocking issue warning of the .NET Framework installer is shown with the message for the blocking issue highlighted.](images/dot-net-framwork-blocking-issue.png "Blocking issue warning with message highlighted")